edHelper.com

 Horses

 3 Horses live in herds, with a male horse (or a stallion) guarding a harem of female horses (or mares) and their young (or foals; male foals are colts and female foals are fillies.)
 A stallion frequently challenges other stallions in an attempt to take over their harems.
-His aggressive behavior often leads to pregnant mares from the acquired harem to miscarry, so he can mate and breed his own offspring immediately.
-When kept in farms, some stallions are castrated to make them more mild tempered and easy to control.
+His aggressive behavior often leads pregnant mares from the acquired harem to miscarry, so he can mate and breed his own offspring immediately.
+When kept on farms, some stallions are castrated to make them more mild tempered and easy to control.
 Castrated stallions can no longer reproduce.
 They are called geldings.

 Paragraphs 4 to 5: